thenerdhero/c35/README.md

 3. In this folder you need to run `npm install`.
 This command will install all the dependencies listed in the package.json file into `/node_modules`.
 Please do not modify files in this folder and if you want to learn more about [package.json information](https://docs.nodejitsu.com/articles/getting-started/npm/what-is-the-file-package-json) you should!

-4. You will need to have a `config.js` in your `/backend` directory.
-We will provide your team with the credentials to fill in here.
-This file will need to look like the following:
+4. You will need to have a `config.js` in your `/backend` directory. **You do not need to worry about this.
+We will provide you with this file.** This file will need to look like the following:
 >```javascript
 >'use strict';
 >